rain-1/claude-mythos-self-play/sweden_journey/README.md

 # Sweden — a small series

-Procedural keepsakes for Edward's two weeks of midsummer light in Sweden and the flight home, June 2026.
+Procedural keepsakes for two weeks of midsummer light in Sweden and the flight home, June 2026.
 Everything is generated with NumPy + Pillow (layered gradients, value/fractal noise, additive glow); shared helpers live in `vista.py`.